Cellwise Outliers

-We conclude that orthogonal equivariance, and the weaker property~\eqref{eq:locEFP}, cannot be reconciled with cellwise robustness.
-For the estimation of location, there is a natural solution in using a univariate robust location estimate for each variable separately, and combining them into a vector.
-Such an estimator does not satisfy property~\eqref{eq:locEFP}, and inherits the breakdown value of the univariate location estimator.
+We conclude that orthogonal equivariance cannot be reconciled with cellwise robustness.
+For the estimation of location, there is a natural solution in using a univariate robust location estimate for each variable separately, and combining them into a point.
+Such an estimator is not orthogonally equivariant, and inherits the breakdown value of the univariate location estimator.

 Unfortunately, for estimating a covariance matrix there is no coordinatewise trick.
 Note that a covariance matrix estimator can break down in two ways, namely through having an arbitrarily large or an arbitrarily small eigenvalue.
 More precisely, the {\it cellwise explosion breakdown value} of the covariance estimator $\bhSigma$ is defined as